 Once your marijuana plants have established a stable root system, they are ready for a period of major foliage growth.
 It’s time to set up your permanent growing system.
 To accomplish this, you will need to learn how to safely transplant your young crop and to decide where you can permanently house your marijuana plants.

 No matter what system you used to sprout your marijuana seeds, you are eventually going to need to move the plants from their original container to a more permanent environment.
 The process of moving your plants from one container to another is a serious step in plants growth.
-If the transplant is done poorly, the plant can suffer from shock---leaves will turn yellow, wither and eventually die.
+If the transplant is done poorly, the plant can suffer from shock—leaves will turn yellow, wither and eventually die.
 If the trauma is too severe, the whole plant will eventually succumb.
 If done correctly, transplanting can allow your plant to reach maturity rapidly and with minimal support and care.
+Download my free marijuana grow bible for more tips about transplanting marijuana plants.

 Now is also the time to decide how you want to set up your permanent growing environment.
 Some cannabis growers choose to keep their entire crop indoors, their plants growing in large individual containers.
 This situation allows for much more environmental control but also demands more resources and energy to be expended by the grower.
 Everything from light to food and water must be provided by human engineering.
 Other growers choose to plant their marijuana directly in the earth.
 This can lead to a much less costly experience in terms of time and energy.
 But picking a permanent outdoor site raises several major issues for any grower.
 Not only does the location have to meet certain horticultural standards, but crop security, personal safety, and overall accessibility all have to be considered.